1. Swap unused and unwanted seeds

 Learn more about the clever technique of companion planting

-Even if you only have a small garden, you've still room to make compost if you invest in a plastic bin with a lid, as you've no need to worry about unpleasant smells emanating from it on a sunny day.
+Even if you only have a small garden, you've still room to make compost if you invest in a mini composter to make plant feed, or a ‘Dalek’ composter with a lid that can sit in the corner of your garden.

 6. Save water